sofia-fischer/philo-blog/content/posts/2026-05-ai-opinions.md

 Code Volume & Bug Rates
 > The clearest numbers come from Google's own 2025 DORA Report.
-A 90% increase in AI adoption was associated with a 9% climb in bug rates, a 91% increase in code review time, and a 154% increase in pull request size.
+A 90% increase in AI adoption was associated with a 9%
+> climb in bug rates, a 91% increase in code review time, and a 154% increase in pull request size.
-Increased complexity: Cyclomatic Complexity, a metric correlated with maintenance difficulty, is generally higher in LLM-generated code.
-Since AI increases Lines of Code, Halstead Metrics, and Cyclomatic Complexity, the resulting increase of maintainability issues confirms the rising accumulation of structurally weak code.
+> Increased complexity: Cyclomatic Complexity, a metric correlated with maintenance difficulty, is generally higher in
+> LLM-generated code.
+Since AI increases Lines of Code, Halstead Metrics, and Cyclomatic Complexity, the resulting
+> increase of maintainability issues confirms the rising accumulation of structurally weak code.

 [^dora]

 [^dora]: https://services.google.com/fh/files/misc/2025_state_of_ai_assisted_software_development.pdf

 [^open_source]: https://metr.org/blog/2026-02-24-uplift-update/

+LEGAL things

+1. The Core Rule: AI Must Not Impersonate HumansThis is the clearest and most universal requirement.
+AI designed to impersonate humans (e.g. a chatbot) must inform the human it is interacting with that they are talking to AI.
+   EUR-LexThis applies in multiple jurisdictions:EU (Article 50 of the AI Act): Users must be informed when they are interacting with an AI system, not a human, unless this is obvious from context.
+The disclosure must be made at the point of first interaction.
+2. AI Act — The Most Comprehensive Framework
+   Since you're in Germany/the EU, this is your primary concern.
+   The prohibitions and AI literacy obligations entered into application from February 2, 2025.
+Governance rules and obligations for General Purpose AI (GPAI) models became applicable on August 2, 2025.
+Rules for high-risk AI systems have a transition period until August 2, 2026 (potentially extended further).
+European Commission As a developer/deployer, Article 50 hits you now:
+   Providers of AI systems directly interacting with natural persons must design and develop those systems so that users are informed they are interacting with an AI system.
+Providers of generative AI systems must mark AI outputs in a machine-readable format and ensure they are detectable as artificially generated or manipulated.
+3. Data Privacy: GDPR Still Applies
+   Existing data protection law doesn't pause for AI.
+GDPR mandates a legal basis for processing personal data and gives individuals rights like access and erasure — requirements that clash with an LLM's tendency to ingest and obscure personal data.
+HIPAA demands strict safeguards for Protected Health Information; feeding patient data into an AI model or third-party API could constitute a breach if not properly protected and logged.
+Medium If your LLM app processes personal data of EU residents, you need a lawful basis, a data processing agreement with your AI provider (e.g. Anthropic, OpenAI), and to think carefully about data minimization.
+4. AI-generated output: AI-generated works lack copyright protection under current law, as they are not human creations — meaning such output is in the public domain.
+This matters if you're trying to protect AI-generated code or content you produce.

+EU ACT
+Unacceptable risk (banned outright): Social scoring by governments, real-time biometric mass surveillance in public spaces, subliminal manipulation.
+These prohibitions have applied since February 2, 2025.
+European CommissionHigh risk:
+AI in hiring/HR, credit scoring, education, healthcare, law enforcement, border control, critical infrastructure.
+Requires conformity assessments, documentation, human oversight, and registration in an EU database.Limited risk (your main concern as an LLM developer): Chatbots, deepfakes, generative AI — subject to transparency and disclosure obligations.